 The roots of the Squamish Watershed Society date back to 1993 when a group of people interested in protecting the integrity of the Squamish River Watershed formed the Squamish River Watershed Committee.
 One of the first projects this Committee embarked on was to study the water quality of the Cheakamus River.

-From 1995 to 1998, under the FRBC Watershed Restoration Program, the Watershed Committee conducted environmental assessments on all of the water courses draining into the Squamish River Watershed and the Lillooet River Watershed, identifying key restoration sites, and conducting in-stream restoration work.
-In 1998 the organization officially became the Squamish River Watershed Society and was incorporated under the Society Act of British Columbia.
+From 1995 to 1998, under the FRBC Watershed Restoration Program (WRP), the Watershed Committee conducted environmental assessments on all of the major watercourses draining into the Squamish River Watershed and the Lillooet River Watershed, identifyied key restoration sites, and conducting in-stream restoration work.
+In 1998 the organization officially became the Squamish River Watershed Society and was incorporated under the Societies Act of British Columbia.